IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/live-data.md

-@@if (igxName === 'IgxGrid') {
 ---
-title: Live Data Updates in Angular Data Grid - Ignite UI for Angular
+title: Live Data updates in {Platform} {ComponentTitle} - {ProductName} for {Platform}
-_description: Check out how the Ignite UI for Angular Data Grid can handle thousands of updates per second, while staying responsive for user interactions.
+_description: Check out how the {ProductName} for {Platform} {Component Name} can handle thousands of updates per second, while staying responsive for user interactions.
-_keywords: angular data grid, angular grid updates, angular live data
+_keywords: {Platform} {ComponentTitle}, {Platform} {Component} updates, {Platform} live data, infragistics
+sharedComponents: ["Grid", "TreeGrid"]
 ---
-}

-@@if (igxName === 'IgxTreeGrid') {
----
-title: Live Data Updates in Angular Tree Grid - Ignite UI for Angular
-_description: Check out how the Ignite UI for Angular Tree Grid can handle thousands of updates per second, while staying responsive for user interactions.
-_keywords: angular data grid, angular grid updates, angular live data
-_canonicalLink: grid/live-data
----
-}

-# Angular @@igComponent Live Data Updates
+# Angular {ComponentTitle} Live Data Updates
-The @@igComponent component is able to handle thousands of updates per second, while staying responsive for user interactions.
+The {ComponentTitle} component is able to handle thousands of updates per second, while staying responsive for user interactions.

 ## Angular Live-data Update Example
-The sample below demonstrates the @@igComponent performance when all records are updated multiple times per second.
+The sample below demonstrates the {ComponentTitle} performance when all records are updated multiple times per second.
 Use the UI controls to choose the number of records loaded and the frequency of updates.
 Feed the same data into the [Line Chart](../charts/types/line-chart.md) to experience the powerful charting capabilities of Ignite UI for Angular.
 The `Chart` button will show `Category Prices per Region` data for the selected rows and the `Chart` column button will show the same for the current row.
 @@if (igxName === 'IgxGrid') {

 <code-view style="height:700px"
-           data-demos-base-url="{environment:lobDemosBaseUrl}"
+           data-demos-base-url="{environment:dvDemosBaseUrl}"
-           iframe-src="{environment:lobDemosBaseUrl}/grid-finjs" alt="Angular Live-data Update Example">
+           iframe-src="{environment:dvDemosBaseUrl}/grid-finjs" alt="Angular Live-data Update Example">
 </code-view>